Prasanna-Mohanty/Churn-Modelling-Bank-Customer-Dataset-Analysis-Using-Deep-Learning-and-Python-/README.md

 <p>Source – Udemy/Kaggle</p>
 <p>About the Data Set: -</p>
 <p>Churn prediction is one of the most popular use cases across all industries.
 It consists of detecting customers of a Bank who are likely to leave in future.
 Churn prediction can be extremely useful for customer retention and by predicting in advance customers that are at risk of leaving.</p>
-<p>I’ve used Artificial Neural Network (Part of Deep Learning) to complete this analysis.
+<p>I’ve used Artificial Neural Network ( which is Part of Deep Learning) to complete this analysis.
 This task is divided into different sections.</p>
 <p><strong>Part 1 - Data Preprocessing</strong></p>
 <p>To import and manipulate the data I’ve used the most popular packages in Python, Pandas and NumPy.
 Pandas is a data manipulation package and NumPy is the fundamental package for scientific computing with Python.</p>
 <p>Below is the info function of Panda</p>